What makes us different, and why it matters.

 Principles are what we believe.
 These seven commitments are what those beliefs require of us in practice — the operational choices we've made and the standards we hold ourselves to.

 Not a generalist firm adapted to agricultural clients.
-Our approach — investment management, cash flow modelling, succession strategy — is shaped by genuine experience with agricultural and regional families.
+Our approach to investment management, cash flow modelling, and succession strategy is shaped by years of experience with agricultural and regional families.

 Through arcpoint OCIO as outsourced chief investment office, your portfolio accesses institutional-grade strategic asset allocation, economic research, and investment access via Mercer's global capability.
 Your adviser is Troy Armstrong — one person, directly accountable.